palmergs/bitindex/README.md

 # Specifics

 A project I was working was given a file that mapped the 32bit address space into a 530MB file where bits set to 1 indicated integer values that were set.
 I decided to expand the library to handle both the reading and writing of these files.
+Creating files of that size on my desktop (few year old MacBook Pro) takes about X minutes.
+But reading from the file is fairly quick.

+Future enhancements:
+* compressing and decompressing the file
+* optimizing the Writer so that it faster for index files with long sequences of 1s or 0s
+* allowing the Writer to set and unset individual bits

 # Limitations